hellerve/sbcli/README.md

 If you have Quicklisp installed, cl-readline will be installed on `sbcli`s first launch. `sbcli` assumes that Quicklisp is installed under `~/quicklisp`.

+## Usage

+You should be able to launch `sbcli` by just typing `sbcli`.
+Once you’re in the REPL, you can edit normally with readline capabilities.
+Hitting tab will autocomplete (note that if there are more than one possibilities, you’ll have to hit tab twice).

+Typing `:h symbol` will enter inspection mode for a symbol.
+Typing `CTRL-D` exits inspection mode.

+Typing `:q`, `CTRL-D`, or `CTRL-C` will exit the REPL.

 ## Customization